puppetlabs/relay-docs/docs/using-workflows/using-triggers.md

-# Adding Triggers to Workflows
+# Using triggers in workflows

 ## Overview